 - 1/4 teaspoon salt

-- 1 stick unsalted butter, room temperature
+- 1 stick unsalted butter (4 oz or 1/2 cup), room temperature

-- 1/2 cup coconut oil (or butter)
+- 1/2 cup coconut oil

 - 2 large eggs

-- 1/4 cup sliced blanched almonds (for decorating the tops)
+- 1/4 cup sliced or slivered almonds

-- In a large bowl with a hand mixer or in a stand mixer, beat butter, coconut oil and sugar on medium speed for 4 minutes, and then reduce speed to low.
+- In a large bowl with a hand mixer or in a stand mixer fitted with the paddle attachment, beat butter, coconut oil, and both sugars on medium speed for 4 minutes.
+The mixture will be a little liquidy.

 - Category: Cookies

 - Method: Baking

 - Cuisine: Baked Goods